pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

     5                   0       3                           Allen, Mr. William Henry    male  35.0      0      0            373450   8.0500   NaN        S

-:pyf:`PyTorch Frame` also support custom dataset.
+:pyf:`PyTorch Frame` also supports custom dataset.
 Here is an example of how you can load your own dataset from a :obj:`pd.DataFrame`:

 .. code-block:: python